You are 35 weeks pregnant!

 Your developing body

-This week you are probably feeling tired and huge.
+By week 35, you are probably feeling tired and huge.
 You put on more weight from now on than any other time in your pregnancy.
 You may notice colostrum (milky white substance) leaking from your breasts.
 This will become your baby’s first drink if you plan to breastfeed.

 You may feel tingling sensations this week.
 The first may be in the pelvic area and can also feel like pressure around the pelvis.
 This is probably because your baby is moving further down the uterus to prepare for being born.
 The other tingling sensation is one you may feel in your fingers – this is common in pregnancy and occurs because the tissues near your wrists swell from pregnancy, decreasing the amount of blood getting to your fingers causing numbness.
 If your fingers are also painful, you may have carpal tunnel syndrome.